vishnu-kanishk/vishnu-kanishk/README.md

 ### Hi there, I'm Vishnu Kanishk 👋
-I am a Data and Machine Learning Enthusiast.
+I'm an enthusiastic individual with a strong passion and solid understanding of data analytics, data visualization, and machine learning.
 I like exploring new things enhancing and expanding my knowledge daily!
 I like to play with data and execute analytical experiments to create a positive impact across various domains.
 <!--
 **vishnu-kanishk/vishnu-kanishk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.